Masters in Public Health in India After BDS

 - 1-2 years of prior work experience

-- Clearing entrance exams like CUET PG or university examination
+- Clearing entrance exams like CUET PG or university examinations

 - Bachelor’s degree in MBBS, AYUSH, BDS, BAMS, BUMS, BSMS, BHMS, BPT, BOT, B.Sc.
 (Nursing), BVSc, or a professional degree in related subjects/fields.

-The admission criteria vary according to the university.
+The admission criteria vary by university.
 Complete, authentic information can be obtained from the respective universities.

 Top Colleges for MPH in India

-The MPH curriculum is divided into 4 semesters (2 years).
+MPH is a 2-year course divided into 4 semesters (2 years).
 It combines theoretical knowledge, practical application, and research-based learning.

 The course is divided into 15 core modules and elective modules offered by universities, depending on their capacity.

-Apart from this, it also includes 2 or more months of internship and dissertation.
+Apart from this, it also includes 2 or more months of internship and a dissertation.

 MPH Degree Programs Offered Across Various Universities in India